CauldronDevelopmentLLC/dockbot/README.md

 configuration changes.
 In order to do a rebuild all of the images's containers must first be stopped.

-# Starting & running the build master
+# Starting & Running Master
 The build master is a special docker container which coordinates the builds.
 Like the slaves it too must be built and run.
 This is accomplished as follows: